 Do you have pain when eating, swallowing, or speaking?
 Salivary stones can disrupt the normal flow of saliva and cause extreme pain and infection in the mouth.
 Sialendoscopy is a revolutionary, minimally invasive technique to remove salivary stones without extracting the entire gland.
 As one of the first practices in the area to offer this procedure, ENT Specialists of Austin provides this procedure to patients at the Austin and Cedar Park, Texas locations.
-To book a consultation with Dr. Steven Trey Fyfe, Dr. Robert Nason, or Dr. Lindsey E. Young, call or schedule an appointment online.
+To book a consultation with our team of Physicians call or schedule an appointment online.

 Sialendoscopy is a procedure that utilizes minimally invasive technology to extract stones from salivary glands without the need to remove the entire gland.
 Dr. Nason was the first physician in Austin to perform this highly technical surgery.

 The technique uses semi-rigid endoscopes, or lighted cameras, that are small enough to fit into your salivary ducts.
 Once they're in the ducts, your physician can accurately identify the cause of salivary problems or disease.

 If you have a salivary stone, this procedure also allows your physician to access the stone, break it into smaller pieces, and remove it without injuring nearby nerves.

 Sialendoscopy is usually performed if a patient has salivary stones.
 These small masses grow inside the salivary glands and affect about 1% of the general population.

 The exact cause of salivary stone formation is unclear, but the stones can obstruct your natural flow of saliva and cause pain or swelling.
 Bouts of pain can come on unexpectedly, and the condition can significantly interfere with your quality of life and your ability to eat, swallow, or even speak.